gregogolla/gregogolla.github.io/docs/admin.md

 - `Memo` – Add any additional information regarding the participation date record.

 ![alt text](images/7.4_Participation_Dates_Add.png "Add participation dates")

+?> **Note** If there are no participation dates that include the current date the member's account will be marked as `inactive`.

 ###	Roles
 `Roles` are synonymous to User groups.
 They are used to easily place login accounts into groups for which appropriate permissions can be assigned.